Reading Claude Code's 'Thinking' Output Like a Pro

 End-of-lesson check

-What is the core idea behind "Reading Claude Code's 'Thinking' Output Like a Pro"?
+What is the main idea of "Reading Claude Code's 'Thinking' Output Like a Pro"?

 Watching the agent's plan and reasoning catches mistakes 30 seconds before the agent makes them.

-Which term best describes a foundational idea in "Reading Claude Code's 'Thinking' Output Like a Pro"?
+Which concept is most central to "Reading Claude Code's 'Thinking' Output Like a Pro"?

 reasoning traces